critterandguitari/Microphone_Manual/manual.md

-# Critter & Guitari Microphone Manual
+# Critter & Guitari® Microphone Manual

 ![](images/1.png)

 ©2022 Critter & Guitari.
 All Rights Reserved.

-Thank you for getting a **Critter & Guitari Microphone** This is the place to begin on your journey to capturing sounds.
+Thank you for getting a **Critter & Guitari® Microphone** This is the place to begin on your journey to capturing sounds.

 > Warning: As with all microphones, this mic is may generate 'feedback' if pointed at an amplified speaker which is amplifying the output of the microphone. **Please take care to avoid feedback and thus protecting your hearing!
 Safety first!**